indygreg/python-zstandard/README.rst

 ============

 This extension is designed to run with Python 2.7, 3.4, 3.5, and 3.6
-on common platforms (Linux, Windows, and OS X).
-Only x86_64 is currently well-tested as an architecture.
+on common platforms (Linux, Windows, and OS X). x86 and x86_64 are well-tested on Windows.
+Only x86_64 is well-tested on Linux and macOS.

 Installing
 ==========